 The photo was taken in 2010 in a bar called “Elite Crystal” in Mongolia.
-The bar owner released a statement that his staff “didn’t have time to remove the Heineken banners from the stage” because this dog fight was held during the daytime, and the banners had been left there from an event the prior evening.
+The bar owner released a statement (which is no longer available) that his staff “didn’t have time to remove the Heineken banners from the stage” because this dog fight was held during the daytime, and the banners had been left there from an event the prior evening.

 Heineken released their own statement in which they stated no knowledge of the event, and took steps to avoid such an issue in the future.
 They further state, “As a company and a brand owner, we do not and would never knowingly support any event, outlet or individual involved in this type of activity.”